-Biochemistry is a fascinating and diverse field that impacts many aspects of our lives, including such areas as medicine, genetics, and nutrition.
-As a department, our goal is to provide rigorous preparation for students whose career paths require expertise in biochemistry.
-Additionally, our faculty members strive to contribute to a chemically literate society through teaching (with classrooms, labs, and research), scholarship, and service.
+The chemistry department goal is to provide rigorous preparation for students whose career paths require expertise in biochemistry.
+Additionally, faculty members strive to contribute to a chemically literate society through teaching (with classrooms, labs, and research), scholarship, and service.

 Students can pursue a Bachelor of Science in biochemistry, a chemistry minor, and a certificate in green chemistry.